-Your faculty advisor may also require you to meet other deadlines (e.g., providing him/her with a copy of your reports a week before the submission deadline, in order to verify the report's correctness and/or give you helpful feedback).
+- Your faculty advisor may also require you to meet other deadlines (e.g., providing him/her with a copy of your reports a week before the submission deadline, in order to verify the report's correctness and/or give you helpful feedback). - Adjustments to the schedule may have to be made. - Attendance is mandatory (unless otherwise instructed), and you must also be on-time.